Pattern-avoiding stabilized-interval-free permutations

 With the same argument as in Theorem~\ref{thm:321avoiders}, we have $\Sif_n(321,\sigma) = \Ind_n(321,\sigma)$ for every pattern $\sigma$.
 Moreover, $\Sif_n(123, 321)=\varnothing$ for $n>4$, and for $n\ge 2$ we have

+where $\id_\ell=1\cdots \ell$ denotes the identity permutation of size $\ell$.
 Recall that for $n>2$, every \sif permutation must contain a $231$ or a $312$ pattern.
 Therefore, $\Sif_n(231, 312)=\varnothing$ for $n>2$.
 The remaining pairs can be grouped in 4 Wilf equivalence classes (see Table~\ref{tab:PairOfPatterns}) that we proceed to discuss below.